tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

    - NVBugs get open for node events
    - External systems running may alert on node/pod events

 2. Client-side intent should be a property of the health monitors themselves.
-As new monitors are added, the health monitors should be able to clearly state (by setting `processingStrategy=PERSIST_ONLY`) that published events are for observability only and no module should take action on them.
+As new monitors are added, the health monitors should be able to clearly state (by setting `processingStrategy=STORE_ONLY`) that published events are for observability only and no module should take action on them.

-### Using Health Event Overrides (override processingStrategy=PERSIST_ONLY)
+### Using Health Event Overrides (override processingStrategy=STORE_ONLY)
-We considered extending the existing health event override feature in platform-connector to support setting `processingStrategy=PERSIST_ONLY` via CEL rules, instead of setting it at the health monitor level.
+We considered extending the existing health event override feature in platform-connector to support setting `processingStrategy=STORE_ONLY` via CEL rules, instead of setting it at the health monitor level.

 **Why this was rejected:**
-When we add a new health monitor or health check, we don't want to tell operators to both enable the monitor and also to configure overrides to force `processingStrategy=PERSIST_ONLY` (observability-only).
+When we add a new health monitor or health check, we don't want to tell operators to both enable the monitor and also to configure overrides to force `processingStrategy=STORE_ONLY` (observability-only).
 The decided approach is similar to how feature flags work, where the feature flags are set to the default recommended value and the operators can change it if required.

 ---